WnndGws/warbs/README.md

 # The scripts
 The scripts are intended to work only for me, tweaking can be done, but for now I have hardcoded everything

-The scripts are intented to be run in order as each leaves the system in a state for the next one
+The scripts are intended to be run in order as each leaves the system in a state for the next one

 # Usage
 1) Live boot arch linux on new computer